jklukas/jklukas.github.com/source/_posts/2011-12-31-curriculum-vitae.markdown

 Search for exotic particles decaying to the WZ final state with the CMS Experiment : The CMS Collaboration
 : 2012
-: *Pending collaboration approval for submission to Phys.
-Rev. Letters* ^
+: *Pending collaboration approval for submission to Physical Review Letters* ^

 Search for W' (or techni-rho) to WZ